-The huge pool of talent makes it easier for the USWNT to identify and develop dominant players.
+The huge talent pool makes it easier for the USWNT to identify and develop dominant players.

-This problem affects both the USWNT and USMNT but has a clear profound impact on the men’s team.
-In the U.S. soccer is not accessible to kids in the inner city.
+This problem affects the USWNT and USMNT but has a clear, profound impact on the men’s team.
+In the U.S., soccer is not accessible to kids in the inner city.

-- Urban and low-income kids do not have the same access to the “pay-to-play” soccer programs, which had caused the sport to take a huge hit in terms of diversity.
+- Urban and low-income kids do not have the same access to the “pay-to-play” soccer programs, which has caused the sport to take a huge hit in terms of diversity.